 Everything in the sub is okay.
 The translation group probably took the same opening that the previous one did and left those blatant mistakes.

 I don't find it as important to talk about the animation or the sound considering this is 2 decades old.
 It works and shows everything that it needs with the feelings of the characters.
+The transitions are well paced and flows gently because of the clear foundation Yabuuchi set in her manga.
 It won't try anything tricky.

 At episode 38 we lead to the end of Mizuiro Jidai.
 Yuuko’s reuniting with Hiroshi is extremely drawn out.
 It was actually just two shots Hiroshi and Yuuko together in the manga.
 Well I forgive it because it was well deserved, but yeah.